-99.(1) If a document is delivered by hand or via courier service, the date of delivery of the document during business hours must be regarded as the date of service.

-(2) If a document was served by successful electronic transmission of the document to the e-mail address or telefax number of the addressee, the correspondence is deemed to have been received on the first business day following the date of successful transmission.

-(3) If a document was served by registered post or signature on delivery mail, service must be regarded as having been effected seven (7) days after posting, irrespective of when or if the mail has been collected.

-(4) Calculation of number of days is set out in Section 113 of this By-law.
+- 99.(1) If a document was hand delivered or delivered via courier service, the date of delivery of the document must be regarded as the date of service. - (2) If a document was served by successful electronic transmission of the document to the e-mail address or telefax number of the addressee, the date on which the document was successfully transmitted must be regarded as the date of service of the document. - (3) If a document was served by registered post or signature on delivery mail, service must be regarded as having been effected on the date upon which the notice was posted, irrespective of when or if the mail has been collected.
+Calculation of number of days as contemplated in Section 113 of this By-law shall therefore commence from the date upon which the notice was posted.